EduardoZepeda/coffee-bytes-hugo/content/posts/estoy-aprendiendo-el-lenguaje-de-programacion-rust/index.en.md

 Rust has its own bible, called ["The Rust book", available in multiple languages](https://doc.rust-lang.org/book/appendix-06-translation.html), [Spanish included](https://github.com/RustLangES/rust-book-es).
 The book is surprisingly well explained and very Foolproof, although it is a bit long, but it is understandable given the large amount of concepts to be exposed.

+### Educative

+If reading a thick book is not your style and you prefer premium education, educative has some [the ultimate guide to rust programming](https://www.educative.io/courses/ultimate-guide-to-rust-programming?aff=xkQr) for less than the price a well served meal.

 ### Youtube channels to learn Rust

 I also found that the videos of [Code to the Moon](https://www.youtube.com/@codetothemoon), are quite easy to understand and the author of the channel explains very well the concepts of Rust.